MondaleFelix/TaskeeApp/README.md

 ## Getting Started

-PLU Trainer is currently not shipped to the Apple App store.
-To use PLU Trainer, clone the repo and run it on your local machine.
+Taskee App is currently not shipped to the Apple App store.
+To use Taskee App, clone the repo and run it on your local machine.

 ### Prerequisites